mikessh/vdjtools-doc/sphinx/modules.rst

 -  :ref:`Correct`
    Performs a frequency-based erroneous clonotype correction
+-  :ref:`Decontaminate`
+   Filters possible cross-sample contaminations in a set of samples
+-  :ref:`DownSample`
+   Performs down-sampling, i.e. takes a subset of random reads from sample(s)
 -  :ref:`FilterNonFunctional`
    Filters non-functional clonotypes
--  :ref:`DownSample`
-   Performs down-sampling, i.e. takes a subset of random reads from sample(s)
 -  :ref:`SelectTop`
    Selects a fixed number of top (most abundant) clonotypes from sample(s)
+-  :ref:`FilterByFrequency`
+   Filters clonotypes based on a specified frequency threshold.
 -  :ref:`ApplySampleAsFilter`
    Filters clonotypes that are present in a specified sample from sample(s)
--  :ref:`Decontaminate`
-   Filters possible cross-sample contaminations in a set of samples
 -  :ref:`FilterBySegment`
    Filters clonotypes according to their V/D/J segment